Locations:

 When should I see my healthcare provider?

-Anytime you notice unusual symptoms, such as vaginal discharge, irritation or painful sex, you should make an appointment with your healthcare provider.
+Anytime you notice unusual symptoms, such as unusual vaginal discharge, irritation or painful sex, you should make an appointment with your healthcare provider.
 Additionally, be sure you’re scheduling routine exams with your gynecologist.
 Some people don’t experience cervicitis symptoms, so regular checkups are important.

 A note from Cleveland Clinic